iscl-ufabc/BioloidCodes/README.md

 # BioloidCodes

-**Descrição:** Adaptação da plataforma Robotis Bioloid Premium [1] utilizando uma Raspberry PI 3B [2].
-Foi construido um sistema de visão utilizando uma *webcam* [3] e a biblioteca OpenCV [4] em Java, além do *shield* Raspi2Dynamixel para controlar todos os motores AX-12A da plataforma a partir de códigos em Java e Python.
+**Description:** Adapting the Robotis Bioloid Premium platform [1] using a Raspberry PI 3B [2].
+A vision system was built using a *webcam* [3] and the OpenCV library [4] in Java, and the *shield* Raspi2Dynamixel to control all AX-12A motors of the platform using Java and Python code.

-**Objetivo:** Este repositório tem o objetivo de compartilhar os conhecimentos obtidos durante a iniciação científica [5], além de aprimorar o estudo na plataforma Robotis Bioloid Premium, possibilitando um uso simples e educacional desta plataforma.
+**Objective:** This repository aims to share the knowledge obtained during the scientific research [5], in addition to improving the study on the Robotis Bioloid Premium platform, enabling a simple and educational use of this platform.

-## Arquitetura
+## Architecture

-Foi proposto uma arquitetura para o uso de técnicas de processamento de imagem e visão computacional, além da utilização da Raspberry Pi 3B para controlar os servos motores do humanoide de uma forma prática, utilizando códigos do Java e Python [6].
+An architecture was proposed for the use of image processing techniques and computer vision, in addition to the use of Raspberry Pi 3B to control the motor servos of humanoid in a practical way, using Java and Python codes [6].

 <p align="center">
 <img src="https://user-images.githubusercontent.com/28567780/32135686-fd12e826-bbe1-11e7-9b8e-8b909cda75f1.jpg" width="500">
 </p>

-A imagem ilustra a arquitetura proposta, com o suporte _pan/tilt_ e a _webcam_ formando o sistema de visão em (a) e (b).
-O projeto eletrônico utilizando a Raspberry Pi e o _shield_ Raspi2Dynamixel desenvolvido em (c) e (d).
-A plataforma humanoide em (e).
-A conexão entre o sistema de visão e o projeto eletrônico ocorre pelo OpenCV, e entre o projeto eletrônico e o jogador robótico ocorre pela biblioteca AX12-JavA desenvolvida com o Pi4J [7].

-## Orientações do Repositório

-**_AX12-Python:_** Contém a biblioteca para os servos AX-12A desenvolvida por [6], a classe Bioloid com funções definidas para a plataforma e instruções de instalação.
-Além do circuito para conexão, adaptado de [8].

-**_AX12-JavA:_** Contém a biblioteca para os servos AX-12A traduzida para Java, a classe Bioloid com funções definidas para a plataforma e instruções de instalação.
-Além do circuito para conexão, adaptado de [8].

-**_OpenCV+Raspberry+Java:_** Contém os códigos adaptados de [9] para uso do OpenCV em tempo real, além das instruções de instalação.
+The image illustrates the proposed architecture, with the _pan/tilt_ support and the _webcam_ making the vision system in (a) and (b).
+The electronic project using Raspberry Pi and the developed _shield_ Raspi2Dynamixel in (c) and (d).
+Finally, the humanoid platform is represented in (e).
+The connection between the vision system and the electronic project occurs through OpenCV, and between the electronic project and the robotic player occurs through the AX12-JavA library developed with Pi4J [7].

+## Repository Guidelines

+**_AX12-Python:_** Contains the library for the AX-12A servos developed by [6], the Bioloid class with defined functions for the platform and installation instructions.
+In addition to the connection circuit, adapted from [8].

+**_AX12-JavA:_** Contains the AX-12A servos library translated to Java, the Bioloid class with defined functions for the platform and installation instructions.
+In addition to the connection circuit, adapted from [8].

+**_OpenCV+Raspberry+Java:_** Contains the adapted codes from [9] for real time OpenCV use, besides the installation instructions.
+The project of the vision system can be found on OpenNNCV repository.

-**_PIXY+Raspberry+Python:_** Em desenvolvimento.
+**_PIXY+Raspberry+Python:_** In development.

-**_Tutorial para Montar a Shield Raspi2Dynamixel:_** Em desenvolvimento.

-## Contato
+## Contact

 Gilmar Correia Jeronimo